otto-de/synapse/USERGUIDE.md

 Every Synapse `Message` has a `Key` that is especially used for partitioning and compaction purposes.
-A key is either simple key (`de.synapse.message.SimpleKey`) containing something like an entity-id, or a compound key (`de.synapse.message.CompoundKey`) consisting of a partition-key and a compaction-key.
+A key is either simple key (`de.synapse.message.SimpleKey`) containing something like an entity-id, or a compound key (`de.synapse.message.CompoundKey`) consisting of a partition-key and a compaction-key (see section [Log Compaction](#Log_Compaction) for details about this).

 ````java
 final Key simpleKey = Key.of("urn:product:42");
 final Key compoundKey = Key.of("urn:product:42", "urn:product:price:42");
 ````

-It is recommended to not rely on message keys for purposes other than message handling.
-The `Key#partitionKey()` for example, should not be used to identify business entities.
-Data inside the message payload should be used instead, even if this involves redundant data beeing transferred in a message.
+In most situations, the `Key#partitionKey()` of a message should be the primary key or entity-id of the entity, that is addressed by the message.
+For example, a `ProductUpdated` event should use the `product id` of the updated product as partition key for the message.
+This way, all the messages concerning a single product will be transmitted in order, even if the transport channel is configured with several partitions.

+The `Key#compactionKey()` could be something different.
+For example, product updates might need more than a single kind of message: `ProductDataUpdated`, `ProductPriceUpdated` and `ProductAvailabilityUpdated`.
+All three messages should be transferred using a single channel, and for all three messages, the partition key should be the product-id.
+In order to keep the latest messages for every product, the compaction key could be something like `<product-id>#DATA`, `<product-id>#PRICE` and `<product-id>#AVAILABILITY`.
+Now, all messages will be sent in order, also in partitioned channel configurations, and message-log compaction will keep the latest messages for all three kinds of events.

+Please not, however, that...
-* Different messaging systems might have restrictions regarding the length of message keys.
+* ...different messaging systems might have restrictions regarding the length of message keys.
-* You might need to change message keys because of infrastructural changes or other changes in the message handling.
+* ...you might need to later change message keys because of infrastructural changes or other changes in the message handling.
 Changes in the numbers of partitions, introduction of message compaction, etc. pp.

 ## Header